-Drake Bay in Osa peninsula is one of our favourite places in the world, imagine: limited tourism given its remote location, being surrounded by nature, seeing the jungle meet the sea and everyone is friendly!
+Drake Bay in Osa peninsula is one of my favourite places in the world, imagine: limited tourism given its remote location, being surrounded by nature, seeing the jungle meet the sea and everyone is friendly!

 What to do in Drake Bay!?